emodebelu/Brownies-recipe/README.md

 </ul>

-So Basically I created the HTML5! file (index.html) with links filled up in it.., essays and photos, i also used the <p> and <H> element and tags.., linked them up to other pages in the recipe folder, created 7 lists of recipes, now i'm about to fill it up with more information.
+So Basically I created the HTML5! file (index.html) with links filled up in it.., essays and photos, I also used the P and H1 element and tags.., linked them up to other pages in the recipe folder, created 7 lists of recipes, now i'm about to fill it up with more information.